BIO-RSG/PhytoFit/docs/fst_tutorial.md

 # Using the raw chlorophyll data

-You can download the raw data used in PhytoFit in *fst* format (stored in the `data/` subdirectory [here](https://github.com/BIO-RSG/PhytoFit/tree/master/data)), which can be read into R. This data is binned, meaning that instead of being projected, it's been placed in "bins" of approximately equal area on the Earth's surface.
+The raw data used in PhytoFit is in *fst* format and is available from [the following ftp site](ftp://ftp.dfo-mpo.gc.ca/bometrics/PhytoFit_datasets/).
+This data can be downloaded using [in the scripts directory](https://github.com/BIO-RSG/PhytoFit/tree/master/scripts).
+This data is binned, meaning that instead of being projected, it's been placed in "bins" of approximately equal area on the Earth's surface.
 See [NASA OBPG's explanation](https://oceancolor.gsfc.nasa.gov/resources/docs/format/l3bins/) of the binning scheme for details.

 ### Files you will need: